ASA: Autonomous Security Analyst

 In passive ”Analyst Mode”, ASA provides enhanced context to security analysts without taking automatic remediation actions.

-• ASA kicks off analysis when a message is reported
+• ASA kicks off analysis when a message is reported or Attack SCore finds it suspicious, unknown, or error

 • ASA’s analysis report is available when any analyst opens a user report (and coming soon, via API too!)